fbacchella/snmpcodec/README.md

         OIDFormatter.register()

-It will then used the property `snmpcodec.mibdirssnmpcodec.mibdirs` formatted as path using the JVM's path separator.
-If this property is not set, modules are searched in `/usr/share/snmp/mibs/usr/share/snmp/mibs`.
+It will then use the property `snmpcodec.mibdirssnmpcodec.mibdirs` formatted as a path using the JVM's path separator.
+If this property is not set, modules are searched in `/usr/share/snmp/mibs`.

 It's available in Maven, just add in your dependencies: